 Transitioning your teams from a current digital asset management (DAM) system to the Widen Collective can be a smooth process with minimal to no downtime if planned accordingly.
-Our customer experience managers (CXMs) have successfully assisted many customers with this transition.
+Our customer success managers (CSMs) and onboarding coaches (OCs) have successfully assisted many customers with this transition.

 There are four key pieces to a successful transition:

 - Clear communication to your team by your project owner on the benefits of the Collective and expectations

 - Migration path for assets and metadata from your current DAM system to the Collective

 - Migration path for your users to ease adoption of the Collective

 - Use of the current DAM system during the transition period

 Notify your users of the transition and benefits of the Collective

 Introduce the Collective through recorded video demos or trainings

 Announce the rollout plan for the Collective in advance with transition dates